dfgordon/sdpii/README.md

 * `& stkptr > real` - copy istack pointer to real variable
 * `& psh < aexpr` - push value of expression onto istack
 * `& pul > real` - pull byte from istack and store in real variable

+## Bounds Checking and Optimization

+The lowest level bounds check prevents any stores outside the screen buffer.
+If an out of bounds store makes it to this level the result is simply a clipped drawing.

+The next level of bounds checking is cursor wrap-around.
+Signed horizontal coordinates work gracefully within the range `-1024 <= x < 1024` (still some issues as of this writing).
+Outside this range the wrapping is difficult to predict, but will still keep the cursor on screen.

+The highest level bounds checks occur during ampersand parsing.
+Any out of bounds coordinate throws an `ILLEGAL QUANTITY ERROR`.
+If this check is active, wrapping is usually prevented.

+Optimization for a given purpose can be achieved by using conditional assembly to bypass one or more of the three kinds of bounds checks.

 ## About Apple II Graphics